ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 ### Description
 - Enhanced Instruction for faster communication compared to [Sync Read]
-- One Status Packet is structured and returned for all DYNAMIXELs if using Fast Sync Read Instruction regardless of number of DYNAMIXELs chained, as if one DYNAMIXEL returns [Status Packet].
+- One Status Packet is built and returned for all DYNAMIXELs if using Fast Sync Read Instruction regardless of number of DYNAMIXELs chained, as if one DYNAMIXEL has returned a single [Status Packet].
 - Instruction Packet is formatted in the same way as Sync Read
-- Supported DYNAMIXEL:
+- Supported DYNAMIXELs:
   - X430/540 Series (Fw v45 or above, 2XL/2XC Not Supported)
   - X330 (Fw v46 or above)
   - P Series (Fw v12 or above)